 Canada wildfire could impact Philadelphia area: check out smoke map

-PHILADELPHIA (CBS) -- Smoke from the raging Tantallon wildfire burning in Nova Scotia, Canada is already impacting our area and those impacts will increase Tuesday into Wednesday.
+PHILADELPHIA (CBS) -- Smoke from the raging Tantallon wildfire burning in Nova Scotia, Canada has led to an air quality alert in our region for sensitive groups Wednesday.

-Our meteorologists are closely watching the smoke from those fires, which could drift down over our region today and could present air quality concerns if the smoke lingers closer to the ground.
+While healthy people need not worry, the alert means some smoke is mixing into the air here, leading to unhealthy air quality for sensitive groups like the elderly and people with respiratory issues.
+People in those groups are recommended to limit their time outside breathing in those particles today.

 We are monitoring the situation and will keep you updated.
 Here's what we know about the path of the smoke right now.

+Why do I smell smoke in the air?
+Where is the smoke near me coming from?

-A wildfire is burning in Tantallon, part of the Halifax Regional Municipality in the Nova Scotia province of Canada.
+The smoke comes from a wildfire burning in Tantallon, part of the Halifax Regional Municipality in the Nova Scotia province of Canada.
 According to CNN, the most recent estimate says about 25,000 acres have been burned.
 More than 16,000 people have been displaced.

 Nova Scotia sits to our northeast, up past the state of Maine.